Symmetric preparation of systems: A symmetry lemma

 \begin{lem} If $ U(x) > 0 $ is a smooth $ N \times N $ matrix, then $ A(x) \mapsto \re(UA)(x) $ is a bijection of smooth symmetric matrices and $ A(x) \mapsto \im(UA)(x) $ is a bijection of smooth antisymmetric matrices.
 If $ U(x) $ is analytic, then this holds for analytic $ A(x) $. \end{lem}

 \begin{proof} First we consider the case of constant matrices.
 To simplify, we define the symmetric product $ S(U,A) = \frac{1}{2}(UA + AU) $, which is symmetric when $ A$ is symmetric and antisymmetric when $ A $ is antisymmetric, thus $A \mapsto S(U,A) $ preserves the symmetry.
-Since any $ N \times N $ matrix can be written uniquely as a sum of a symmetric and an antisymmetric matrix, we find that $ A \to S(U,A) $ is a bijection for any $ N \times N $ matrix $ A $.
 We also have that linear ON mappings $ O $ preserves the symmetry, since $ O A O^{-1} = OAO^* $.